Akagi-kun/CMEP/README.md

 > [!IMPORTANT]
 > Where `<CONFIG>` can be omitted (which builds Debug by default) and if provided is a valid configuration value (Either `Debug` or `Release`, case-sensitive)

-Optionally you can also build manually by directly invoking cmake (useful if the build scripts do not work for you):
+You can also build manually by directly invoking cmake (useful if the build scripts do not work for you):
 ```
 cmake -DCMAKE_BUILD_TYPE=<CONFIG> .
 cmake --build . --target rungame --config <CONFIG>